Rush Limbaugh, having more fun than a human being should be allowed to have here on the Excellence in Broadcasting Network.

 I, sir, am not interested.

-I just snuck a peek at the drudge report, apparently uh a blockbuster of uh of some magnitude is uh is just around the corner.
+Apparently, a blockbuster of some magnitude is just around the corner.

-The screaming siren headline, ABC News exec, quote, Bush makes me sick, email revealed.
+The screaming siren headline, ABC News Exec, quote, Bush makes me sick, email revealed.

 No, it isn't news that the mainstream press has people in it that make Bush sick, or that Bush makes sick.

-Uh it in this atmosphere this week, when the when the press has been called on telling half the story from Iraq, and blah, blah, blah, and they're circling the wagons in panic and so forth.
+In this atmosphere, this week, when the press has been called on telling half the story from Iraq and blah, blah, blah, and they're circling the wagons in panic and so forth, if this is what I think it is, the timing of this does make this, you might call it like a TNT blast.

 This is not nuclear, but we'll look for it, see what it is.